Metro Toronto Convention Centre: History

 The site was formerly federally owned Railway Lands.
 Prior to the early 1980s, the site was home to tail end tracks and a parking lot.
 During the 1970s, the site was part of the proposed and failed "Metro Centre" development which sought to convert the large rail lands in one large development.
-Development instead proceeded in parcel-by-parcel fashion, with developments such as Roy Thomson Hall, the CN Tower and the SkyDome stadium (renamed Rogers Centre in 2005).
+Development instead proceeded in parcel-by-parcel fashion, with developments such as Roy Thomson Hall, the CN Tower, the SkyDome stadium (renamed Rogers Centre in 2005) and Ripley's Aquarium of Canada.
 The rail yards were transferred to new locations north and east of Toronto.
 The main rail lines south of the centre were retained.

 The convention centre and hotel was completed in 1984, built by CN Real Estate designed by Architects Crang and Boake.
 In 1995, ownership was transferred to Canada Lands Corporation, an agency of the Government of Canada.
 A new largely underground addition, designed by Bregman + Hamann Architects, was added south of the railways, east of the CN Tower in 1997 to expand convention space.
 In April 2011, the Canada Lands Corporation announced that the centre and hotel was for sale.
 OMERS-owned Oxford Properties won the rights to the complex in August 2011.
 The purchase of the North Building, the hotel, the 277 Front Street West office building and a 1,200 stall parking facility was completed in September 2011 for CA$238 million.
 The complex was adjacent to other Oxford-owned properties at 315 and 325 Front Street.

 In October 2012, Oxford Properties proposed the re-development of the site with an updated convention centre, casino, hotel and retail complex.
 The current MTCC complex would be demolished and replaced with a new complex.

 In January 2021, a site at the convention centre opened as a large-scale clinic for distribution of the COVID-19 vaccine during the COVID-19 pandemic in Toronto.